-A DPIA should be conducted as early as possible within any new project lifecycle, so that its findings and recommendations can be incorporated into the design of the processing operation.
+A DPIA should be conducted as early as possible in the project lifecycle, so that its findings and recommendations can be incorporated into the design of the processing operation.

 Known as privacy by design, the embedding of data privacy features in the design of projects can have the following benefits:

 - Potential problems are identified at an early stage.

 - Addressing problems early will often be easier and cheaper.